Read to learn about horse dentistry and its importance.

 The horse’s upper jaw is slightly wider than the lower jaw, so the back molars are not completely aligned from side to side.
 The upper outside and lower inside of the cheek teeth do not touch, and as the teeth are worn down, sharp ridges and points develop on the inside lower teeth and outside upper teeth, or the teeth become slanted from side to side.

 The points can become so sharp that they cut the cheeks and tongue, causing ulcers, and after a while, poor grinding causes the horse to drop food.
 These points, ridges and slants are what need realigning, or what is known throughout the horse world as “floating.”
-In the equine dentist world, the new term is “occlusal alignment,” which is essentially restoring the grinding surfaces of the teeth—the occlusal surfaces—back to their original alignment for the most effective and efficient chewing.
+In the horse dentist world, the new term is “occlusal alignment,” which is essentially restoring the grinding surfaces of the teeth—the occlusal surfaces—back to their original alignment for the most effective and efficient chewing.

 How the Tooth Works